Charles de Gaulle: Foreign policy

-In July 1967, during a visit to Canada, de Gaulle shouted "Vive le Québec libre!
+In July 1967, at the end of a speech given at the Expo 67 world's fair in Montreal, de Gaulle shouted "Vive le Québec libre!
 Vive le Canada français!
 Et vive la France!"
 (Long live free Quebec!
 Long live French Canada, and long live France!) to a large crowd from a balcony at Montreal's city hall; de Gaulle abruptly left Canada two days later.
 The speech was heavily criticized in both Canada and France, but was seen as a watershed moment by the Quebec sovereignty movement.

 May 1968 and resignation

 De Gaulle's government was criticized within France, particularly for its heavy-handed style.
 While the written press and elections were free, and private stations such as Europe 1 were able to broadcast in French from abroad, the state's ORTF had a monopoly on television and radio.
 This monopoly meant that the government was in a position to directly influence broadcast news.
 In many respects, Gaullist France was conservative, Catholic, and there were few women in high-level political posts (in May 1968, the government's ministers were 100% male).

 The mass demonstrations and strikes in France in May 1968 severely challenged De Gaulle's legitimacy.
 He and other government leaders feared that the country was on the brink of revolution or civil war.
 On 29 May, De Gaulle fled to Baden-Baden in Germany to meet with General Massu, head of the French military there, to discuss possible army intervention.
 De Gaulle returned to France after being assured of the military's support, in return for which De Gaulle agreed to amnesty for the 1961 coup plotters and OAS members.

 In a private meeting discussing the students' and workers' demands for direct participation in business and government he coined the phrase "La réforme oui, la chienlit non", which can be politely translated as 'reform yes, masquerade/chaos no'.
 It was a vernacular scatological pun meaning "chie-en-lit, non' ('shit-in-bed, no').
 The term is now common parlance in French political commentary.

 But de Gaulle offered to accept some of the reforms the demonstrators sought.
 He again considered a referendum to support his moves, but on 30 May, Pompidou persuaded him to dissolve parliament and hold new elections.
 The June 1968 elections were a major success for the Gaullists.
 His party won 352 of 487 seats, but de Gaulle remained personally unpopular.

 De Gaulle resigned the presidency at noon, 28 April 1969, following the rejection of his proposed reform of the Senate and local governments in a nationwide referendum.
 Two months later Georges Pompidou was elected as his successor.